DanOlner/archived-jekyll-site-danolner.github.io/_posts/2015-07-03-routeFactor.md

 ***

-This function gives us the average distance for route and great-circle distance in the same, equal-size bins ("g" in the cut2 function splits into equally-sized quantiles).
+This function gives us the average route factor in each of a set number of equal-size distance bins, using the average distance in each to give us matching row numbers ("g" in the cut2 function splits into equally-sized quantiles).
 Let's see what ten bins looks like to start with:

 {% highlight r %}
 rfhypo <- rfbins(routes, 10)